Tag Archives: Amber Heard

 Aquaman (2018), Jason Momoa, Warner Bros.
 Pictures

-In director James Wan’s latest, Jason Momoa is Aurthur, a.k.a Aquaman, a man who reluctantly begins a journey to take his rightful place as heir to the underwater kingdom of Atlantis and become a hero to the world.
+In director James Wan’s latest, Jason Momoa is Arthur, a.k.a Aquaman, a man who reluctantly begins a journey to take his rightful place as heir to the underwater kingdom of Atlantis, and become a hero to the world.

-Considering how DC Comics’ recent films have turned out, Wonder Woman (2017) being an exception; as much as I enjoyed the Aquaman trailer, I made sure to not get too excited.
+Considering how DC Comics’s recent films have turned out, Wonder Woman (2017) being an exception, as much as I enjoyed the Aquaman trailer, I made sure not to get too excited about how he film would be.

-Having now seen it, even though Aquaman is not my favourite super hero movie, there is definitely some fun to be had by watching.
+Having now seen it, even though Aquaman is not my favourite superhero movie, there is some fun to be had by watching it.
 For example, I found Momoa quite delightful, thanks to his aesthetic, physicality and charisma.
-If I had to choose though, it’s definitely the underwater special effects in Aquaman that I loved most.
-From the toothy flesh eating creatures to the beautifully lit colours of the deep, I couldn’t help but be reminded to look forward to the upcoming C.G.I-rich Avatar movies… whenever director James Cameron is ready.
+If I had to choose, it’s the underwater special effects in Aquaman that I loved most.
+From the toothy flesh-eating creatures to the beautifully lit colours of the deep, I couldn’t help but be reminded to look forward to the upcoming CGI-rich Avatar movies, whenever director James Cameron is ready, of course.

-Other key highlights in Aquaman include the action sequences in Sicily, Willem Dafoe’s performance and Nicole Kidman’s rather convincing fight sequences.
-Maybe I’m really into seeing Kidman fight because I don’t remember having seen her fight like that in a movie before.
-Either way, I remain impressed.
+Other key highlights in Aquaman include the action sequences in Sicily.
+Namely, Willem Dafoe’s performance and Nicole Kidman’s rather convincing fight sequences.

-Watch it if you’re not too Team Marvel.
+Watch it if you’re curious and not ‘too Team Marvel.’

 G